Dick Moss, the lawyer who won free agency for baseball players, dies at age 93

 In 1992, he helped argue the grievance that led arbitrator George Nicolau to overturn Steve Howe’s lifetime ban, the pitcher’s seventh suspension for substance abuse.
 In both 1989 and 1994, he worked to organize a new league without ever getting teams on a field.

-He is survived by his third wife, the former Carol Freis, and a daughter from his second marriage, to Rolinda, Nancy Moss Ephron.
+He is survived by his third wife, the former Carol Freis, whom he married in 1980, and a daughter from his second marriage, to Rolinda, Nancy Moss Ephron.
 Another daughter from his second marriage, Betsy, predeceased him.

 AP MLB: https://apnews.com/hub/mlb